Saving children from Asia and across the globe

 Survivorship

-St. Jude continues to research survivorship to learn and share insights to improve care for all patients.
-A survivorship portal and its ability to facilitate breakthroughs in pediatric cancer survivorship.
-The portal is free to use and open access as a part of the St. Jude Cloud ecosystem.
+St. Jude researches survivorship to improve care for all patients.
+A survivorship portal with its ability to facilitate breakthroughs in pediatric cancer survivorship is free to use as a part of the St. Jude Cloud ecosystem.
 Read more about the portal >

 Pediatric cancer genome project

-St. Jude was the first children’s hospital to make a major investment in pediatric cancer genome sequencing.
-The St. Jude Children’s Research Hospital–Washington University Pediatric Cancer Genome Project has resulted in groundbreaking discoveries in several childhood cancers.
+St. Jude was the first children’s hospital to make a major investment in pediatric cancer genome sequencing with St. Jude Children’s Research Hospital–Washington University Pediatric Cancer Genome Project.
 Learn about the collaboration >

 Maelin-Kate was referred to St. Jude after a diagosis of Fanconi anemia, an inherited blood disorder that prevents bone marrow from making enough blood cells, leading to bone marrow failure and, in some instances, leukemia.